cindytran211/CS546-Final-Project/alpha/README.md

 - Click Here to edit Profile --- initial handlebars / routes / data Done -- needs input checks, validation
 - Click Here to add a Payment -- initial handlebars done / routes / data --- needs cleanup and validation....
 - Click Here to add a Pet  -- initial handlebars routes / data done.... needs update and delete functions
-- Click Here to search for a Pet
+- Click Here to search for a Pet -- initial handlebars routes / data done -if user is admin call updatePet -- initial handlebars routes / data done -if user other call selectPet to order .....
-- Click Here to select a Pet to Adopt
 - Click Here to show Orders